atorik/pg_dbms_stats/doc/pg_dbms_stats-en.md

 amount or distribution lets the query optimizer make unexpected or unwanted change of execution plan.

-pg_dbms_stats is a extension that try to stabilize execution plan avoiding such kind of disturbance.
+pg_dbms_stats is an extension that try to stabilize execution plan avoiding such kind of disturbance.
 It tries to stabilize planning by providing predefined "dummy" statistics instead of original values for requests from the planner.
-It is intended to be used by those who want to lower the risk that a unexpected change of execution plan leands to bad performance degradation on a system.
+It is intended to be used by those who want to lower the risk that an unexpected change of execution plan leads to bad performance degradation on a system.

 pg_dbms_stats can fix the statistics of the following database objects.

 -   Ordinary tables
--   Idexes (having a restriction except for function indexes)
+-   Indexes (having a restriction except for function indexes)
 -   Foreign tables(PG9.2 and later)
--   Materialied views
+-   Materialized views

 ## DESCRIPTION

-There are eight kind of operations pg_dbms_stats offers for manipulating statistics used by planner.
-All operations other than export are executed via SQL functions。See [TARGET OBEJCT LIST](objects-en.md) for details.
+There are eight kinds of operations pg_dbms_stats offers for manipulating statistics used by planner.
+All operations other than export are executed via SQL functions.
+See [TARGET OBEJCT LIST](objects-en.md) for details.

 ### BACKUP